-Which Types of Rental Income Property Should you Buy?
+Best Types of Rental Income Property to Buy

 After considering your finances, risk tolerance, property management skills, and the current rental housing market, you may decide differently than you originally planned.

-2 Bedroom Houses and Condos Are in Demand
+2 Bedroom Houses and Large Low Rise Condos Are in Demand

 Amidst those choices, you have variations in the number of bedrooms, bathrooms, and parking spaces.
 This chart courtesy of simplybusiness in the UK, shows rental yields are best for 2 bedroom apartments or houses.
 That’s where demand is highest.